top of page

 But I’m getting ahead of myself.
 Rambo is a fellow warrior because he knows my story.

 I shared with him how I spent 20 years battling Bipolar, Alcoholism, Anxiety Disorders and PTSD.
-This left me feeling so powerless that I tried to end my life.
-But in that dark time, I discovered something life-changing: Mental health is the key to overcoming any challenge.
+Those battles left me feeling so powerless that I tried to end my life.
+But in that dark time, I discovered something life-changing: mental health is the key to overcoming any challenge.

 With that realization, I created the Mental Health Warrior Program — a bold SELF-HELP approach designed to put YOU in charge!